-Find Products That Are Safe for Grass, Soil, Plants, & Your Garden
+Find Ice Melt Safe for Grass, Soil, Plants, & Your Garden

 Calcium Magnesium Acetate

-Any fertilizer with a large dose of nitrogen (sometimes referred to as urea) will do a commendable job at melting the snow and ice that forms on your plants.
-The best part?
-Since the product is a lawn-friendly fertilizer it will actually help your plants grow when Spring comes around.
-Like any fertilizer, using too much will have the opposite effect; it’ll burn your plants and damage them.
+Fertilizers with a large dose of nitrogen can melt snow and ice on plants.
+Since the product is a lawn-friendly fertilizer, it will promote plant growth in Spring.
+However, like any fertilizers and ice melts, using too much will have the opposite effect; it’ll burn your plants and damage them.

 Apply Chemicals in Moderation, Be Proactive, & Allow Your Lawn to Drain